Skin rashes

 General comments

 There are many causes of rashes, and most are NOT due to allergy.
 While there is some overlap between the rashes seen by allergy specialists and skin specialists (dermatologists), as a rule, allergy specialists (such as myself) see people with hives/urticaria, eczema and contact dermatitis and skin “vasculitis” but not other rashes like psoriasis.
-Dry itchy skin is best seen by a dermatologist, is not likely to have an allergic origin, and allergy testing is unlikely to help.
+Dry itchy skin is best seen by a dermatologist, does not have an allergic origin, and allergy testing is unlikely to help.
 Rashes lasting many weeks at a time are also unlikely to have an allergic cause.
+Itch in the absence of rash is also unlikely to be allergic in origin.
+Common cause are dry skin (which may improve with avoiding routine soap and application of moisturiser) or mild hives/urticaria (which may respond to antihistamines).
+Itch without rash is also not allergic in origin.
+Please note: given increasing length of our waiting lists and the need to prioritise young children with food allergy and cases of anaphylaxis, we no longer offer appointment for assessment of rash.
+See your GP to be referred to a dermatologist.

-Since wait lists are often long for skin and allergy specialists, the following is useful to do while waiting:
+Since wait lists are often long for skin, the following is useful to do while waiting:

 Take photos - sometimes this helps a diagnosis when the rash is well past.
-Take them to your GP or specialist as a hard printed copy or maybe on a computer flash drive or CD.
+Take them to your GP or specialist as a hard printed copy or on smart phone or tablet device.

 Skin biopsy - “if in doubt, chop it out”.
 If the diagnosis is not clear, your GP can take a small sample of skin (biopsy) and send it to a pathologist for examination.
 Sometimes this will give an answer.